VicenteYanez/GFA/README.md

 I am sorry if you read any misspells o grammatical error.
 English is my second lenguage and my skills are far from perfect.

 ## Andes 3DB
 For the chilean investigation proyect "Active Tectonics and Volcanism at the Southern", a web based GUI was made.
 The GUI was developed using Python Flask.
-It provides
+It provides an interface to
+1. Select the GNSS station by position
+2. Edit and calculate a trajectory model for each station
+3. Calculate velocity vectors for differents time intervals.
+4. Use this velocity vectors to calculate a velocity field and from this, visualizate the vorticity and streching field.

 Screenshot of the selection section.
 Here you can select the GNSS station you want to use.
 ![alt text](https://github.com/VicenteYanez/GFA/blob/develop/static/images/homepage1.png?raw=true)